 Over the years, Schneier has written extensively on core issues and problems with computer security, both for private individuals and for company and government security.
 Importantly, he has been an outspoken critic—or at the very least, he has sounded caution—of blockchain technology, arguing that it can create more problems than it solves.
 Central to much of Schneier’s thinking about computer security, he points out that supposedly “bullet proof” technology solutions for establishing security and trust tend to have weak points at the “ends” where humans add and receive data.
 The human components to end-to-end security is a key theme in his ideas.
 “Schneier’s Law” was coined by Internet theorist Cory Doctorow in a 2004 speech, capturing this theme: “Any person can invent a security system so clever that he or she can’t imagine a way of breaking it.”

-Khot is Julius Silver Professor of Computer Science in the Courant Institute of Mathematical Sciences at New York University.
-Khot received his bachelor’s degree in computer science from the Indian Institute of Technology Bombay.
+Areas of Specialization: Computational Complexity Theory Khot is Julius Silver Professor of Computer Science in the Courant Institute of Mathematical Sciences at New York University.
+Khot received his bachelor’s degree in computer science from the IIT Bombay.
 He received his Ph.D. from Princeton University in 2003.

 Khot has made key contributions to computational complexity theory applied to games theory, notably his “unique games conjecture,” in 2002, where he postulated that certain games, known as unique games, are very difficult to solve (for computer science students, they are NP-Hard).
 Khot’s work on unique games has proven practically relevant, as it helps illuminate certain problems with, for instance, voting results.
 It has application to what are known as “approximation results” in a variety of fields in disciplines seeking mathematical description and rigor.